renovatebot/renovate/lib/modules/datasource/rubygems/readme.md

   Cache key is formed from the `packageName` and `version[]` from the previous layer, so that we reach these endpoints only when the list of versions has changed.

+  The data for this cache layer is being persisted in the longer-term package cache.

 ## Querying `rubygems.pkg.github.com` or `gitlab.com`

 These particular registries are queried using obsolete API